 Cost of the NEXUS card

-First of all, there are now 3 American Express credit cards that have a NEXUS credit as a benefit: In other words, you charge the NEXUS fees to your card and Amex will credit you, so it’s completely free (or almost free with the non-premium card).
+First of all, there are many credit cards that have a NEXUS credit as a benefit: In other words, you charge the NEXUS fees to your card and it will be credited on your statement, so it’s completely free (or almost free with the one less generous card).

 Warning: That’s in addition to getting hundreds of dollars in welcome bonuses with these cards of course (this NEXUS credit is NOT included in our Flytrippers Valuation of the welcome bonus; it’s really in addition to the rewards).

 |Best credit cards with